winpom/semantic-elements/README.md

 ## Usage

-Once the website is loaded in your browser, you can navigate through the various sections using the navigation menu.
-Each section provides valuable information about our digital marketing services, including detailed descriptions and accompanying images.
+To use the site, begin by opening the URL in your browser: https://winpom.github.io/semantic-elements/.
+You can navigate through the various sections using the navigation menu at the top.
+Each section provides valuable information about Horiseon's digital marketing services, including detailed descriptions and accompanying images.

 ## Contributing

 Contributions to the Horiseon website are welcome!
-If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request.
-We appreciate your feedback and contributions to making our website even better.
+If you find any issues or have suggestions for improvement, please feel free to open an issue or submit a pull request within GitHub.
+We appreciate your feedback.

 ## License